Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 Tetrahydrocannabinol (THC) and cannabidiol (CBD) are the two most studied phytocannabinoids in cannabis.
 They influence your body’s endocannabinoid system (ECS), which plays a role in regulating multiple systems and organs.
 They do so by fitting into (in THC’s case) or affecting the shape of (in CBD’s case) receptors in this system.
 With more than 100 phytocannabinoids known so far in cannabis, this is a bit of a simplified explanation, but it’s enough to help you visualize what’s happening when cannabis enters your system.

 Dr. Raphael Mechoulam discovered in the early 1990s that THC mirrors an endocannabinoid produced by the body called anandamide.
-This molecule is produced by your body, interacts with your ECS when needed, and are recycled and called into action once again when needed.
+This molecule is produced by your body, and it interacts with your ECS when needed.
+Thereafter, it is broken down (or “recycled”) into its constituent parts so that it can be redistributed and called into action whenever necessary.
 Dubbed the “bliss molecule” at discovery, anandamide is associated with a heightened sense of happiness and with other feelings like dulling pain.
 Thus, it makes sense to closely link THC to the effects the “bliss molecule” has on your brain and body.

 The right ratio of THC and CBD

 THC and CBD complement one another.
 Consume too much THC, and you may feel too high.
-Consume high CBD, and you may not feel high at all.
+Consume a high-CBD cultivar, and you may not feel high at all.
 That’s because CBD balances out the effects of THC.
 Finding the right balance for you, based on your experience with cannabis and your own body composition, can support a euphoric high.

 Terpenes add to your “entourage”